Endothelial depletion of Acvrl1 in mice leads to arteriovenous malformations associated with reduced endoglin expression

 Digital Object Identifier (DOI)

 Tual-Chalot, Simon; Mahmoud, Marwa; Allinson, Kathleen R.; Redgrave, Rachael E.; Zhai, Zhenhua; Oh, S. Paul; Fruttiger, Marcus; and Arthur, Helen M., "Endothelial depletion of Acvrl1 in mice leads to arteriovenous malformations associated with reduced endoglin expression" (2014).
-Neurobiology.
+Translational Neuroscience.
 669.